francuza9/ft_transcendence/README.md

-use 'make first' for installing docker && docker-compose and executing program after.
+make first --> installs dependencies for project and runs it
-use 'make' if docker's already installed
+make --> runs project (do only 'make' if dockers are installed on your machine)